 The information comes from weather, traffic and social media sources as well as proprietary shipping data.
 The software analyzes that information and sends automated alerts to manufacturers about specific risks to their supply chain.

-Dow is planning to launch a pilot coming out of this project, and MxD will be issuing a public request for proposals this summer to continue work in this area.
+Dow is planning to launch a pilot coming out of this project, and MxD has issued a public request for proposals to continue work in this area.

 “We want our next iteration to build on our original project,” says MxD Senior Project Engineer Emily Jerger.
 “We’ll be looking for the best ideas out there; ideas that connect data and help manufacturers proactively manage risks to their supply chain.
 It’s crucial to ensure these supply shortages don’t happen next time.”

 MxD has funding available for a project to improve supply chain resiliency.
 The RFP deadline is Oct.
 15, 2020.

 To join projects like this or others, learn about becoming an MxD partner.